 PMS refers to the group of cyclical symptoms that occur during the luteal phase of the menstrual cycle.
 The luteal phase is the second half of the menstrual cycle, beginning after ovulation and ending at the beginning of menstruation.

 An estimated 75% of women experience some form of PMS.
-In some cases, symptoms may be so debilitating that they will be diagnosed as a more severe form of PMS called premenstrual dysphoria disorder (PMDD).
+In some cases, symptoms may be so significant that they are diagnosed as a more severe form of PMS called premenstrual dysphoria disorder (PMDD).

 PMS Signs & Symptoms

-There is a long list of symptoms associated with PMS, but most women only experience a few of them before menstruation.
-PMS symptoms vary in severity; the majority of women will experience mild-to-moderate symptoms, but up to 20% of women will experience severe symptoms that interfere with their daily activities.
+There is a long list of symptoms associated with PMS, but most individuals only experience a few of them before menstruation.
+PMS symptoms vary in severity; the majority will experience mild-to-moderate symptoms, but up to 20% may experience symptoms that interfere with daily activities.

 Behavioral & Emotional Symptoms